 Per Prosecutor Kulyk

 We were supposed to share this information during a working trip to the United States,” Kulyk told me in a wide-ranging interview.
 “However, the [U.S.] ambassador blocked us from obtaining a visa.
-She didn’t explicitly deny our visa, but also didn’t give it to us.”take our poll - story continues below
+She didn’t explicitly deny our visa, but also didn’t give it to us.”

 One focus of Ukrainian investigators, Kulyk said, has been money spirited unlawfully out of Ukraine and moved to the United States by businessmen friendly to the prior, pro-Russia regime of Viktor Yanukovych.